🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 And by the way, you can't put a homeless shelter that close to the president of the United States.

-It's not gonna work.
+It's not going to work.

-It's connected to the yeah, president.
+It's connected to the president.

-So no, can't do it.
+So, no, can't do it.

-All right, Temple of Cyrix Sirenx.
+Temple of Cyrix Syrinx.

 One.